 No, each unit will pay their own utility bills as each unit is separately metered.

-All deposits are non-refundable and will be held in escrow with the Title Company until the closing of your home: 25% of purchase price at contract execution.
-Then, 25% of purchase price when dry-in is complete and ready for finish out.
+All deposits are non-refundable and will be held in escrow with the Title Company until the closing of your home: 50% non-refundable deposit at contract to be used for construction and the balance at closing.

 We believed from the start that just because you chose to “downsize” from big house living, you shouldn’t be forced to downsize the way you live your life when you choose to be home.